 Once the locust limb frames were built around the mounds, it was a complete process.

-To see more, visit Locust Planter Beds.
+To see more about building garden beds from Black Locust trees, visit Locust Planter Beds.